avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Aimec is a post-processing module to analyze and compare results from avalanche simulations.
-It enables the comparison of different simulations (with different input parameters variations for example) of a same avalanche (meaning using the same DEM and going down the same avalanche path) in a standardized way.
+It enables the comparison of different simulations (with different input parameters variations for example) of the same avalanche (meaning using the same DEM and going down the same avalanche path) in a standardized way.

 Inputs